PGH Breast Care Center

 The PGH Cancer Institute administration office is open from Monday to Friday, 8:00 am to 4:30 pm.

-The Carewell Community, whenever possible, may prepare an endorsement letter to facilitate the financial assistance request process.
+Whenever possible, Carewell prepares an endorsement letter to facilitate the financial assistance request process.
 The Carewell team assists those who wish to request assistance from the Philippine Cancer Society, the Andres Soriano Foundation, the JPIC Hospital Ministry and the Philippine Charity Sweepstakes Office (PCSO).

 6th Floor, S & L Building dela Rosa